 I was into this.
 I don’t know I just love movies from the 70s, man!
 That was an aesthetically terrible decade for clothing, interiors, design in general, but for cinema?
 Banging.
-Objectively their filmic craft is not always operating at excellent levels, keyly in scene transitions, and yet, as a piece, they just work.
+They have these scene transitions that jar me sometimes and yet, as a piece, they just work.
 MOVIES.

 Mostly though I did spend this whole thing fixated on the score and how I could somehow already know it.
 Wikipedia is telling me that the part I knew was heavily referencing the ‘Aquarium’ movement from Camille Saint-Saëns’s Carnival of the Animals suite.
 Wikipedia is not telling me that Alan Menken’s ‘Prologue’ in his Beauty & the Beast score is also referencing this, and that if A = B, and B = C, then the Days of Heaven theme is the Beauty & the Beast theme, but it is, isn’t it?
 I’ve had too much mezcal (smokey appropriateness!) but, isn’t it??
 I mean not as much as how the ‘My Tamako’ theme from The Handmaiden is the Downton Abbey theme (ENTIRELY), but it is so so similar!
 The music was so beautiful!
 God!
 And the cinnamontography of those wheat fields?
 Fuck me up.